 5. If you can’t organize your taxes before the deadline, file for an extension

 Time management can be tricky.
-If tax day is coming up too soon for you to get organized, you can file an extension so that you can file taxes at a later date, six months in the future.
+If tax day in 2019 is coming up too soon for you to get organized, you can file an extension so that you can file taxes at a later date, six months in the future.
 But remember, this extension doesn’t allow you to pay your taxes at a later date.
 You’ll have to pay an estimate of what you think you’ll owe on time.
 Then, when you file your taxes you’ll be able to account for any adjustments.
 The government shutdown also doesn’t mean you have a free pass to not pay your taxes.
 They’re still due, so make sure you file them.

 When in doubt, trust a professional

 Taxes can be tricky, and making a mistake can be costly for you and your business.
 The government shutdown could possibly mean that IRS agents are harder to get a hold of if you need to ask clarifying questions or for guidance on your return.
 If you’re not sure how to file or if you want someone to check your work, approach a professional who is experienced in giving tax tips for real estate agents and can walk you through the ins and outs of tax season.